-The term 'Unsecured Debt' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Unsecured Debt' is included in the Corporate Finance edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Unsecured debt refers to a kind of loan that does not have any underlying asset which is backing it.
 This means that if the borrower defaults, the lender has no valuable property to seize against the loan’s repayment.
 Such debt has a wide range of examples.
 These include credit card bills, utility bills, medical bills, and other forms of credit or loans which a financial institution offered without requiring any backing collateral.

 These debts are extremely risky for lending institutions.
 The creditors will be forced to sue in an effort to collect their principal should the borrowers choose to not pay back the full amount of their obligations.
 It is not only personal bills which can be unsecured.
 Unsecured debt also includes business debts.
 Because the risk of default is considerable for the lenders, they usually charge higher rates of interest.
 This is a proverbial double edged sword.
 Since the higher rates make the financial burden heavier for the borrower, it can literally push them into default in an ironic self-fulfilling prophecy.

 Borrowers have the ability to eliminate their unsecured debt.
 They can do this in the bankruptcy courts of the United States.
 The results will be that their debts are either discharged or restructured (in the case of businesses especially).
 Such an action will have consequences for the borrowers.
 They will find it harder to get unsecured loans in the future.